billyshaominwu/claude-watch/README.md

 1. Open the Claude Watch panel from the activity bar (chat bubble icon)
 2. Start Claude sessions in your terminals - they'll appear automatically
 3. Click a session to open its terminal
+4. Expand a session to see context usage and todo items
-4. Use the refresh button to manually update the list
+5. Use the refresh button to manually update the list

 ### Session Display

-- **Label**: Shows the last user prompt (or "New session" for cleared sessions)
+- **Label**: Shows session summary, first user message, or last prompt
-- **Description**: Shows the current in-progress task from TodoWrite
+- **Description**: Current in-progress task with completion count (e.g., "3/5")
-- **Tooltip**: Hover for details including status, project, path, and session ID
+- **Tooltip**: Hover for details including status, project, context usage, path, and session ID

 ### Session Status Icons

-- **Spinning sync icon**: Claude is working (executing tools)
+- **Spinning sync icon** (blue): Claude is working (executing tools)
-- **Pause icon**: Claude is waiting for user input
+- **Pause icon** (yellow): Claude asked a question, waiting for input
+- **Check icon** (green): Claude completed the task

+### Context Info (Expandable)

+- Visual progress bar with percentage
+- Token usage: current/max with cache hit rate
+- Output tokens count

 ### Tree View Actions

 - **+ button**: Start a new Claude session
 - **Refresh button**: Manually refresh session list
-- **Terminal icon**: Open terminal for session
+- **Terminal icon**: Open terminal for session (inline)
-- **X button**: Remove session from list
+- **Pin icon**: Pin/unpin session to top (inline)
+- **Play icon**: Resume old session (inline, on Old sessions)

 ## How It Works

 Claude Watch monitors `~/.claude/projects/` for session transcript files (JSONL format).
-It uses system commands (`ps`, `lsof`) to detect running Claude processes and match them to VS Code terminals by TTY.
+It uses system commands (`ps`, `lsof`) to detect running Claude processes and match them to VS Code terminals.

-Sessions are considered "active" when:
+### Session-to-Process Mapping

+Sessions are associated with Claude processes using multiple strategies:
+1. **lsof lookup**: Find the process that has the session file open (most reliable)
+2. **Single process match**: If only one Claude process in the CWD, use it
+3. **Temporal matching**: Match by closest start time between session and process
+4. **Pending retry**: Queue for later if no process found yet

+Mappings are persisted to VS Code workspace state and validated against running processes.

+### Active vs Old Sessions

+**Active sessions** require:
-- A Claude process is running in the session's working directory
+- A Claude process running in the session's CWD
-- The session is one of the N most recently modified (where N = number of Claude processes in that directory)
+- The session must be among the N most recent (N = number of Claude processes in that directory)

+**Old sessions** are inactive sessions that can be resumed:
+- No running Claude process
+- Have a displayable user prompt
+- Click to resume with `claude --resume <sessionId>`

+### Agent Sessions

 Agent sessions (spawned via Task tool) are nested under their parent and only shown when:
 - The parent session is active